QR4.8.3 The Grand Evolution

 2. Variation.
 The traits of offspring vary, for example by mutation.

 3. Selection.
-Offspring that survive are selected to continue their traits.
+Offspring that survive are selected to continue the lineage.

-It is now proposed that the principles of evolution can apply to any system, not just those that are alive.
-For example, when a photon of light finds the best path to any destination, what evolves isn’t a species but the photon, as there is:
+It is now proposed that quantum systems have the features necessary to evolve.
+For example, when a photon of light finds the best path to any destination, it evolves by Darwinian principles because there is:

 1. Generation.
-The photon generates offspring by instantiation.
+The photon wave actively generates offspring by instantiation.

 2. Variation.
 Photon instances vary in properties like location and direction.

 3. Selection.
-A physical event selects one instance to restart the photon anew.
+A physical event selects one instance to restart the photon lineage.

-Thus, a cloud of photon instances that passes through both Young’s slits to hit a screen point is an evolution, as one of many instance variants triggers a restart that selects how the photon is reborn.
-In this quantum evolution, the outcome seems accidental, but some instance always finds the best path.
-Likewise in Darwinian evolution, species seem to survive by accident, but that some species will survive isn’t an accident, as life always finds a way, if there is one.
+Hence, a photon cloud passing through both Young’s slits to hit a screen point is also an evolution, as one of many generated variants triggers a restart that selects how the photon is reborn.
+In this case, the outcome seems accidental, but some instance always finds the best path.
+Likewise in Darwinian evolution, species seem to survive by accident, but that some will survive isn’t an accident, as life always finds a way, if there is one.

 Next